-“Global companies have thousands of suppliers and dozens, if not hundreds, of manufacturing plants and distribution centers around the world,” notes a report by consulting firm EY.
+“Global companies have thousands of suppliers and dozens, if not hundreds, of manufacturing plants and distribution centres around the world,” notes a report by consulting firm EY.
 “The sheer product variety, number of business partners and distribution channels adds an order of magnitude of complexity, which is further magnified by continuous innovative product introductions and changing business models.”

 This complexity has created a problem.
 Companies have ended up with multiple, differentiated supply chains with redundant assets, infrastructure, systems and processes.
-“This is an expensive way to do business,” notes Gary Keatings, VP Solutions Design - Center of Excellence, DHL Supply Chain, “and it only gets more so as companies expand across geographies.”
+“This is an expensive way to do business,” notes Gary Keatings, VP Solutions Design - Centre of Excellence, DHL Supply Chain, “and it only gets more so as companies expand across geographies.”

 That’s why leading corporations are re-thinking how they segment their supply chains based on contribution to profitability and growth.
-And within this framework of smarter segmentation, they are working to standardize supply chain elements.
+And within this framework of smarter segmentation, they are working to standardise supply chain elements.

-Optimizing Cost to Serve
+Optimising Cost to Serve

 But thanks to better data capture and analytics capabilities, they can now be smarter about how they segment.
 For starters, companies have better information about their total costs.
-“Leading companies apply cost-to serve methodologies that reveal the true cost of processes and activities in manufacturing (cost-to-make), logistics (cost-to-fulfill), and selling (cost-to-sell),” says Deloitte in a recent report.
+“Leading companies apply cost-to serve methodologies that reveal the true cost of processes and activities in manufacturing (cost-to-make), logistics (cost-to-fulfil), and selling (cost-to-sell),” says Deloitte in a recent report.
 “Supply chain design and segmentation is based on rolling up all of these cost components in order to evaluate customer profitability.”